-Rapid Rehousing Eligible Funding ☑ HTF ☑ INCL ☐ HOME ☑ OTHER Scope Financial assistance, rental assistance and case management services to help individuals and families experiencing homelessness to obtain and maintain permanent housing.
+Rapid Rehousing g Eligible Funding ☑ HTF ☑ INCL ☐ HOME ☑ OTHER Scope Financial assistance, rental assistance and case management services to help individuals and families experiencing homelessness to obtain and maintain permanent housing.
 Assistance may include temporary rental assistance, security deposits, move-in assistance, utility assistance, and case management.
 Target Population Individuals and families experiencing homelessness.
 At enrollment to program, at or below 80 percent of AMI for Inclusionary, Moving to Work (MTW) and SDHC Real Estate funding sources.
 Below 50 percent of AMI for HTF (Linkage).
 Terms Assistance up to two years.
 Can be three years depending on the funding source.
-Application Method If partnering with a third-party operator, funds will be made available through RFP Federal Sponsor -Based Housing Vouchers Program Eligible Funding □ HTF □ INCL □ HOME ☑ OTHER Scope A rental assistance program program for homeless individuals in partnership with service providers Target Population Families and individuals experiencing homelessness Terms Indefinite (subject to federal funding) Application Method Federal Sponsor-Based Housing Vouchers are awarded to nonprofit or for-profit organizations, or "sponsors" - chosen through a competitive RFP process - to provide rental assistance to help San Diegans experiencing homelessness to help pay for their housing City of San Diego o's Year-Round Day Center Services Eligible Funding ✓ HTF ✓ INCL ☐ HOME ✓ OTHER Scope Individuals experiencing homelessness are provided with basic needs assistance, such as laundry facilitates, showers, mail, case management, storage, and referral services.
+Application Method Funds made available through the appropriate method of procurement approved in SDHC's Procurement Policy.
+Federal Sponsor r-Based Housing Vouchers Program Eligible Funding ☐ HTF ☐ INCL ☐ HOME ✔ OTHER Scope A rental assistance program for homeless individuals in partnership with service providers Target Population Families and individuals experiencing homelessness Terms Indefinite (subject to federal funding) Application Method Federal Sponsor-Based Housing Vouchers are awarded to nonprofit or for-profit organizations, or "sponsors" to provide rental assistance to help San Diegans experiencing homelessness to help pay for their housing.
+Funds made available through the appropriate method of procurement approved in SDHC's Procurement Policy.
+City of San Diego o's Year-Round Day Center Services Eligible Funding HTF INCL HOME OTHER Scope Individuals experiencing homelessness are provided with basic needs assistance, such as laundry facilitates, showers, mail, case management, storage, and referral services.
 Funds may be allocated toward capital repair expenses and building/site improvements at Day Center facilities.
 Locations include, but are not limited to, the Day Center Facility for Homeless Adults, formerly knows as Neil Good Day Center.
-Target Population Individuals experiencing homelessness Terms Day-time, year-round Application Method If partnering with a third-party operator, funds will be made available through RFP Regional Task Fo orce on the Homeless (RTFH) Support Eligible Funding ☑ HTF ☑ INCL ☐ HOME ☑ OTHER Scope SDHC is a member of the RTFH, San Diego's lead organization on addressing homelessness, which consists of service providers, government agencies, the private sector, and other stakeholders key to achieving the mission.
+Target Population Individuals experiencing homelessness Terms Day-time, year-round Application Method Funds made available through the appropriate method of procurement approved in SDHC's Procurement Policy.
+Regional Task F orce on the Homeless (RTFH) Support Eligible Funding Scope SDHC is a member of the RTFH, San Diego's lead organization on addressing homelessness, which consists of service providers, government agencies, the private sector, and other stakeholders key to achieving the mission.
 RTFH oversees Federal Continuum of Care homeless assistance funds awarded by HUD for the region.
 SDHC supports RTFH, such as support for the region's Homeless Management Information System (HMIS), a critical component of the community's service delivery system.
-Target Population Programs and services for San Diegans experiencing homelessness Application Method If partnering with a third-party operator, funds will be made available through RFP Landlord Engage ement and Assistance Program (LEAP) Eligible Funding ☑ HTF ☑ INCL ☐ HOME ☑ OTHER Scope LEAP, as a part of HOUSING FIRST - SAN DIEGO, SDHC's homelessness action plan, provides incentives and benefits to landlords with rental properties in the City of San Diego (ZIP codes that begin with 921 and ZIP code 92037, excluding 92118 and 92178) who rent to individuals and families experiencing homelessness.
+Target Population Programs and services for San Diegans experiencing homelessness Application Method Funds made available through the appropriate method of procurement approved in SDHC's Procurement Policy.
+Landlord Engage ement and Assistance Program (LEAP) Eligible Funding HTF INCL HOME OTHER Scope LEAP, as a part of HOUSING FIRST - SAN DIEGO, SDHC's homelessness action plan, provides incentives and benefits to landlords with rental properties in the City of San Diego (ZIP codes that begin with 921 and ZIP code 92037, excluding 92118 and 92178) who rent to individuals and families experiencing homelessness.
 In addition, landlords with rental properties in the City of National City (ZIP Code 91950) can rent to veterans who received federal rental housing vouchers through the Veterans Affairs Supportive Housing (VASH) program and participate in LEAP.
-Target Population Individuals and families who are either imminently at risk of homelessness or experiencing homelessness who are at or below 80 percent of AMI.
-Application Method If partnering with a third-party operator, funds will be made available through RFP
+Target Individuals and families who are either imminently at risk of homelessness or experiencing homelessness who Population Application are at or below 80 percent of AMI.
+Application Method Funds made available through the appropriate method of procurement approved in SDHC's Procurement Policy.